johannestreutlein/op-tie-breaking/README.md

 python3 src/plot_op_w_tie_breaking.py --run='1674' >> results/op_with_tie_breaking/evalrun_1674_plot_graph.log
 ```

-This creates pdf files with plots in the directory `results/op_with_tie_breaking/`
+This creates pdf files with plots in the directory `results/op_with_tie_breaking/`.
+For these plots, one seed for the
+hash-function is used, and we compare the case where no ties are broken with the case where ties are broken between all 32 seeds
+per each of the 10 different groups.

-Finally we can analyze the policies in terms of their equivalence classes, such as how frequent each is, and plot a
+Finally, we can analyze the policies in terms of their equivalence classes, such as their relative frequencies, and plot a
 histogram of hash values in terms of the equivalence classes.
 To that end, we need to first perform cross-play across
-all the different policies (i.e., calculate 102400 cross-play values).
+all the different policies (i.e., calculate 320^2=102400 cross-play values).
 To do so efficiently, we only test each
 combination with 256 episodes.

 ```